B&W photo of a lamp-post with a 'self-parking' sign that also has a drawing of a spaceship on it.

 Flying flapjack, anyone?

-I learnt today that what were once referred to as flying flapjacks, but what most of us probably remember as unidentified flying objects (or UFOs), now have an even more fun-sapping title: unidentified anomalous phenomena (UAP).
+I learnt today that what were once referred to as flying flapjacks, but what most of us probably remember as unidentified flying objects (or UFOs), now have an even more fun-sapping label: unidentified anomalous phenomena (UAP).

 ____________________